7 min readAugust 19, 2025

 Day 2: Create your LinkedIn app and get API credentials

-Day 3: Import the n8n workflow and configure credentials
+Day 3: Build the n8n workflow following the steps above and configure credentials

 Day 4: Run tests and refine your system